EOSIO/eos/docs/cleos/how-to-guides/how-to-delegate-resource.md

 * Install the currently supported version of cleos

+* Ensure the reference system contracts from `eosio.contracts` repository is deployed and used to manage system resources

 * Understand the following:
   * What is an account
   * What is network bandwidth
   * What is CPU bandwidth

 ## Steps